JasonBaier/ci3-fire-starter/README.md

 ##USER MANAGEMENT

 CI3 Fire Starter comes with a simple user management tool in the administration tool.
-It does use a database table called 'users'.
+It uses a database table called 'users'.
 This tool demonstrates a lot of basic but important functionality:

 * Sortable list columns